sankalp1999/twitter-circle/README.md

 You may see some timeouts/errors for the profile picture script.
 You can still proceed or if too many pictures are missing, please re-run the script.

-Customer support: contact me [here](https://twitter.com/dejavucoder)
+Customer support: early access users contact me [here](https://twitter.com/dejavucoder)

+P.S

+If you have already cloned, just git pull once to fetch latest updates.
+`git pull`

 ## Don't Forget to share screenshots!